robfatland/cloudsecurity/AWS/Guides/limiting_ec2_instance_types.md

 * Applies to Console as well as Programmatic access

-The limits are based on creating an appropriate role.
+The limits are based on creating an appropriate Role.
-This avoids providing Users with AdministrativeAccess in favor of these specific roles.
+This avoids providing Users with blanket *AdministrativeAccess*.
-As many policies as needed can be attached to a role.
+As many Policies as needed can be attached to a Role.
+The Role can be assigned to a User *or* to another entity such as an EC2 instance.
+The latter case supports spinning up additional Instances programmatically.

-* **Policy**: First create a policy that:
+* Underlying **Policy**: The idea is to create a policy that
     * Allows the User to use console and API
     * Allows the User to start, stop, run and terminate instances, create and delete tags, ...
-    * Denies the User running instances that do not belong to the allowed list of instances
+    * Denies the User acess to Instance types that do not belong to the allowed list of types

 The policy below does this in three statements.
 This can be directly pasted; or created using the Visual Editor.